wesgould.com

 Ingredients

-1 can Chopped Green Chilies*. these come in very small can in Mexican Food section of grocery store.
-DO NOT GET FIREROASTED The cans are almost identical but the taste is not.
+Use Chopped Green Chilies from the Mexican Food section - these come in very small cans.
+DO NOT GET FIRE-ROASTED versions!
+The cans look almost identical but the taste is completely different.

 Read more >